-During the past year, the Portsmouth Water Division has taken hundreds of water samples in order to monitor and test for the presence of radioactive, biological, inorganic, volatile organic and synthetic organic contaminants.
-The tables show only those contaminants that were detected in the water.
+During the past year, we have taken hundreds of water samples in order to monitor and test for the presence of radioactive, biological, inorganic, volatile organic and synthetic organic contaminants.
+The tables below show only those contaminants that were detected in the water.
 Many more parameters were tested for, but not detected.
 They are not included in this report.
 The state requires us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year when the sample was taken.
-Data table on regulated contaminants detected shown on page 6.